open-telemetry/opentelemetry-dotnet/docs/trace/exception-handling/README.md

 A complete example can be found [here](./Program.cs).

-Note: this feature is platform dependant as it relies on [System.Runtime.InteropServices.Marshal.GetExceptionPointers](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.getexceptionpointers).
+Note: this feature is platform dependent as it relies on [System.Runtime.InteropServices.Marshal.GetExceptionPointers](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.marshal.getexceptionpointers).

 ## Second Chance Exception